Interstate 105 (California): Notable demolished homes and buildings

-The childhood home of Brian, Carl and Dennis Wilson of The Beach Boys was demolished in the mid-1980s to make way for the freeway, as was the house across the street where their bandmate David Marks grew up.
+The Hawthorne childhood home of Brian, Carl and Dennis Wilson of the Beach Boys was demolished in the mid-1980s to make way for the freeway, as was the house across the street where their bandmate David Marks grew up.
 In 2005, the Beach Boys Historic Landmark was built on the former site of the Wilson brothers' home and declared a California Historic Landmark.

-The birthplace of Metallica, former bassist Ron McGovney's house, stood directly in the path of the route nearby to I-605 in Downey.
+The birthplace of former Metallica bassist Ron McGovney's house stood directly in the path of the route nearby to I-605 in Downey.

-Another home in Downey, California, where siblings Richard and Karen Carpenter grew up before forming the musical duo The Carpenters, was also razed for I-105.
+Another home in Downey, where siblings Richard and Karen Carpenter grew up before forming the musical duo the Carpenters, was also razed for I-105.

 Post-construction

 Throughout the difficulties, Congressman Glenn M. Anderson (D-San Pedro) tirelessly advocated for the route's construction, making claims it would provide congestion relief along Century, Manchester, and Firestone Boulevards and the Imperial Highway, as well as relieving pressure on the Santa Monica (I-10) and San Diego (I-405) Freeways for travelers between Downtown Los Angeles and LAX.
 After Anderson's death in 1994, Caltrans honored him by renaming the freeway in his honor.
-However, the route's original name, "Century Freeway", is still used on a number of maps.
+The route's original name, "Century Freeway", is still used on a number of maps.

 The freeway was originally signed with El Segundo as its westbound control city; however, in recent years, many of the El Segundo signs have been replaced and/or covered with "LAX Airport" signage due to the western terminus' proximity to Los Angeles International Airport.

 Shortly before opening, filmmakers had access to use the empty freeway for a number of weeks to film the 1994 motion picture Speed.